siamtheman/cloud-administration-toolkit/README.md

 ## Configuration & Safety Notice

-Before executing any scripts or deployment templates in a production environment, you must update the configuration placeholders to match your specific tenant variables.

 > [!IMPORTANT]
-> Locate and replace all text placeholders (e.g., `your_domain_name`, `your_password`) with your environment variables.
+> Before executing any scripts or deployment template, specific placeholders (e.g., `your_domain_name`, `your_password`) should be updated to match your specific tenant variables.
 >
-> **Never commit plaintext credentials or active production secrets back to your remote GitHub repository.**
+> **Never commit plaintext credentials or active production secrets back to your GitHub repository.**